Gary Farr: Lion

 In 1980, Farr was back in the studio, this time accompanied by other musicians including Robin Le Mesurier and John Sinclair of Uriah Heep.
 Performing under the name Lion, Farr was in a band setting for the first time since the T-Bones broke up.
 One album was recorded and released by A&M Records under the Lion name: Running All Night.
 After this project failed to garner any attention, Farr retreated from the music business and moved to the United States.

 Later life

 Toward the end of his life, Farr took up carpentry and continued writing and playing music on the side.
-He enjoyed bicycling as a hobby; after a particularly strenuous outing on his bicycle, he suffered a heart attack in Los Angeles, that resulted in his death, the exact date of which is unclear.
+He enjoyed bicycling as a hobby; after a particularly strenuous outing on his bicycle, he suffered a heart attack in Los Angeles, which resulted in his death, the exact date of which is unclear.
 One source reports the date as 29 July 1994, while another states 1 August 1994.